openshift-labs/learn-katacoda/introduction/deploying-python-42/07-triggering-a-new-build.md

 blog-django-py-2    Source    Git@fcdc38c   Complete   About a minute ago   1m9s
 ```

-To exit the command when the build has completed, type _CTRL-C_ in the terminal window.
+To exit the command type _CTRL-C_ in the terminal window.

 To display information about the build configuration for the application you can run: